shyim/shopware-store-api-bridge/README.md

 ## Installation

 ### Requirements
-* PHP 7.0 or higher
+* PHP 7.1 or higher
 * MySQL or MariaDB
 * system function allowed
 * Unix system installed with zip and git

 ### Configuration

-* Create a new mysql database and import the install.sql and adjust the settings in src/ShyimStoreApi/Application.php
+* Create a new mysql database and import the install.sql
+* Copy .env_default to .env and adjust the settings
 * Run packagist sync command "php bin/console.php packagist:sync"